apache/nuttx/configs/nucleo-l496zg/README.txt

   CONFIG_NUCLEO_CONSOLE_ARDUINO or CONFIG_NUCLEO_CONSOLE_MORPHO or
   CONFIG_NUCLEO_CONSOLE_VIRTUAL or CONFIG_NUCLEO_CONSOLE_NONE

   The CONFIG_NUCLEO_CONSOLE_NONE makes no preset for the console.
-YOu shuld still visit the U[S]ART selection and Device Drivers to disable any U[S]ART reamaing.
+You should still visit the U[S]ART selection and Device Drivers to disable any U[S]ART reamaing.

   The CONFIG_NUCLEO_CONSOLE_ARDUINO configurations assume that you are using a